tzyan35/personal-site/src/data/about.md

 # Intro

 I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
-I also advise startups, and I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
+I am particularly interested in projects that requires fetching API data, creating analytical charts, and web3 development.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently